ncatlab/nlab-content/pages/5/8/9/0/985/content.md

 * [[Eduardo Dubuc]] and C. S. de la Vega _On the Galois theory on Grothendieck_, Bol.
 Acad.
 Nac.
 Cienc.
 (Cordoba) **65** (2000) 111--136. [arXiv](http://arxiv.org/abs/math.CT/0009145)

-The constructon for general [[topos]]es is described in section 8.4 of
+The construction for general [[topos]]es is described in section 8.4 of

 * [[Peter Johnstone]], _Topos theory_ , Academic Press (1977)